 Her cleaning tools were her hands, cloth rags, a bucket of water, or whatever little she got.

-Still, her home was warm and pleasant, and herself loving and kind.
+Still, her home was warm and pleasant, and she was loving and kind.

 The keys were ideas, techniques, efforts, patience, and lots of love that went into making a home.